Frequently Asked Questions

 Why do I have to wait to speak or meet with my Lawyer?

-A good Lawyer is a busy Lawyer.
+Like any professional, lawyers are often busy since the demand for help often exceeds availability.
 Like your Doctor or Dentist, your Lawyer has multiple clients with prior appointments or tasks so your lawyer is not usually available immediately to speak with you.
 Like your doctor and dentist, appointments are best.
-Our staff can explain your retainer options and schedule you an appointment to speak with your Lawyer, and answer basic questions about your file such as when your next court date is or if we have received an entered copy of your recent Court document.
+Our staff can explain your retainer options then schedule you an appointment to speak with your Lawyer, and answer basic questions about your file such as when your next court date is or if we have received an entered copy of your recent Court document.

-We have helped solve the legal needs of thousands of different people for more than 30 years so we look forward to helping you too !
+We have helped solve the legal needs of thousands of different people for more than 30 years so we can help you too !